clD11/must-read/README.md

 * The Mythical Man-Month, Anniversary Edition: Essays On Software Engineering
 * Agile Software Development with Scrum (Series in Agile Software Development) 1st Edition
 * Scrum: The Art of Doing Twice the Work in Half the Time
-* Scrum: a Breathtakingly Brief and Agile Introduction
+* Scrum: A Breathtakingly Brief and Agile Introduction

 UX
 ----------------------------------